-School District and Intermediate Unit Lead Agency and Partners who submit Audits, which include Pennsylvania Pre-K Counts funding, to the Pennsylvania Department of Education are excused from submitting an additional copy of this audit to OCDEL, but must provide evidence to demonstrate the audit has been submitted by June 30.
+School District and Intermediate Unit Lead Agency and Partners who submit Audits, which include Pennsylvania Pre-K Counts funding, to the Pennsylvania Department of Education are excused from submitting an additional copy of this audit to OCDEL but must provide evidence to demonstrate the audit has been submitted by June 30.
 (Submission pages, confirmation page or findings summary pages)

-Annually providers must submit the Executive Summary or the Attestation form as documentation of compliance with this requirement.
-Audit expenses should be charged to the next fiscal year budget.
-Providers are required to submit documentation for their audit to Fiscal Coordinator or Fiscal Specialist by June 30.
-If you are not subject to an audit and are completing an agreed upon procedures report or a compliance attestation, your deadline for submission is March 31.
+When an audit is required, providers must submit the Executive Summary as documentation of compliance with this requirement annually.
+Providers are required to submit documentation for their audit to the Fiscal Specialist by June 30